maccman/spine.tutorials/tutorials/form.md

       }
     });

-Calling `preventDefault()` on the event prevents the default action, and is preferable to the alternative of returning `false` from the function as the latter approach cancels event propagation (something we could need later), and makes debugging extremely difficult if any code inside the event callback throws errors.
+Calling `preventDefault()` on the event prevents the default action, and is preferable to the alternative of returning `false` from the function.
+The latter approach cancels event propagation (something we could need later), and makes debugging extremely difficult if any code inside the event callback throws errors.

 ##Retrieving form data